WarcraftPriests/bookofshadows/docs/guides/season3ptr.md

 **TUNING IS NOT FINAL**: Most things are still very much a work-in-progress.

 ### Voidweaver
 Core talents for Voidweaver are pretty static across fight types, with minor changes you can make.
-The multi-target build is particularly designed for the new 3 target council raid encounter.

 - [Single Target](https://www.wowhead.com/ptr-2/talent-calc/priest/shadow/voidweaver/DAREEAVFEERUFEKFSJFQCBUOVFFUVQRZRASAlRCRUEFVVUCVA)
   - `CIQAAAAAAAAAAAAAAAAAAAAAAMDMzDAAAAAAAAAAAAYM2GMzMLbbMzYmZmZZwsxMzMjZjBGjhZxsN1MDWgZmBACwsNbLBzGbA2mB`